duzy/smart/README.md

-# Smart (Simpler Making ART) (BETA)
+# Smart (Simple Make ART) (BETA)

-NOTE: The `smart` project has temporarily gone private and should reopen again in the future.
+NOTE: The `smart` project has temporarily gone private and should reopen again in the future, please read [here](https://duzy.dev/project/smart) for more information.

 ## Overview